-This is a collection of my work, which spans the late 50’s to the present day.
+This is a collection of my work, which spans the early 50’s to the present day.

-In the 50/60’s, my husband and art partner Francis Carr became the first artist in the UK, and probably Europe, to use screen printing as a fine art process.
+In fact, from the early 50’s my husband and art partner Francis Carr became the first artist in the UK, and probably Europe, to recognise and use screen printing as a fine art process.
 I quickly joined in with him to create hands on limited editions of fine art prints, many of which are represented in major museums and collections in the UK, Australia, and Europe.
-My husband was probably the first artist to print all his own work by hand.
+My husband was probably the first artist to print all his own work by hand, and we both continued to do so throughout the 60’s, and beyond.

-Seminal fabrics also followed for the then top design companies Textra, Primavera, Turnbull and Stockdale Ltd., and Hull Traders (click link), and in recognition of my contribution, my piece “Moiré” was exhibited at the V&A exhibition, ‘British Design 1948–2012: Innovation in the Modern Age’, 31 March – 12 August 2012 and they also hold various pieces of my art works in a variety of media (see here).
+Seminal fabrics also followed for the then top design companies Textra, Primavera, Turnbull and Stockdale Ltd., and Hull Traders (see right hand column, fourteenth down) and in recognition of my contribution via Hull Traders, my piece “Moiré” was exhibited at the V&A exhibition, ‘British Design 1948–2012: Innovation in the Modern Age’, 31 March – 12 August 2012 and they also hold various pieces of my art works in a variety of media (see here).
+The Independent newspaper also published an article about the “Jackson Pollock exhibition is at the Tate Gallery, Millbank, London SW1 from 11 March to 6 June 1999”, saying that Pollock inspired a generation of future top designers and artists, including me (see here).

 “The Library of Strange Books” took off in the 70’s and has been added to over time.
-Images are now in The Tate Britain “Ephemera collection” (see here).
+Images are now in The Tate Britain “Ephemera collection”.

-“A difficult Book to Read 2” or “Computer Buch” (click here) from the The Sackner Archive of Concrete and Visual Poetry will be included in the forthcoming anthology of paper works, called “RENEGADE – an international collection of visual poetry, language & book arts”.
+“A difficult Book to Read 2” or “Computer Buch” as they called it (click here for bigger image) from the The Sackner Archive of Concrete and Visual Poetry will be included in the forthcoming anthology of paper works, called “RENEGADE – an international collection of visual poetry, language & book arts”.

 Hand made paper and recycling fascinated me, as it was a very basic material that we use in everyday life, with its roots in ancient Japan and China.
 This prompted the formation of the “Paper Group” in 1986.